Covid 19 coronavirus lockdown: Auckland Mayor Phil Goff on extension - 'Do not panic buy'

 Today on Morning Report, he said "the petrol tank is empty", prompting the New Zealand Taxpayers' Union to call on Finance Minister Grant Robertson to refuse a bailout of Auckland Council until it reins in spending.

-The Heart of the City business association is also gravely concerned about the impact of Covid, saying in May after the level 4 lockdown the city centre could lose more than 12,400 jobs, $3.1 billion iof revenue and will take at least two years to get back on its feet.
+The Heart of the City business association is also gravely concerned about the impact of Covid, saying in May after the level 4 lockdown the city centre could lose more than 12,400 jobs, $3.1 billion of revenue and will take at least two years to get back on its feet.

 During the first pandemic and lockdown, council staff helped with the humanitarian crisis to ensure the delivery of food parcels and staying in touch with the elderly.